ElwinHuaman/huamanquispe/content/post/Recording Quechua Voices/index.md

 ---

 <!--more-->
-# Help Save the Punu Quechua in Peru!
+# Help Save the Puno Quechua in Peru!
-The [Punu Quechua](https://en.wikipedia.org/wiki/Puno_Quechua), spoken by over 40% of the population in Peru's Puno region, is in danger of being lost.
+The [Puno Quechua](https://en.wikipedia.org/wiki/Puno_Quechua), spoken by over 40% of the population in Peru's Puno region, is in danger of being lost.
 It's mainly used in spoken communication, with no written resources or educational resources.

 > We are working to change that!